Exceptions - Act Part 8, Section 65

 Employees covered by a collective agreement

-Under s.3(7) of the Act, where there is a collective agreement, the enforcement of matters relating to s.65 is through the grievance procedure, not through the enforcement provisions of the Act.
+Where there is a collective agreement, disputes respecting the application, interpretation or operation of s.65 must be resolved through the grievance procedure, not through the enforcement provisions of the Act.

 Employment Standards Tribunal Decisions